pkolchanov/CustomizingPython/tail.md

 3. Implement an interpretator for the new bytecode

 ## Prereq­ui­sites
-Clone the cpython repo and checkout to a new branch.
+Clone the CPython repo and checkout to a new branch.
 ```bash
 $ git clone git@github.com:python/cpython.git && cd cpython
 $ git checkout tags/v3.12.1 -b tail-call